express-rate-limit/express-rate-limit/contributing.md

   `source/lib.ts`, and types from `source/types.ts`.
 - `source/lib.ts`: The option parser and rate limiting middleware.
 - `source/types.ts`: Typescript types for the library.
+- `source/headers.ts`: The header parsing functions.
+- `source/validations.ts`: The validation checks built into the library.
 - `source/memory-store.ts`: The default, built-in memory store for the rate limiter.